Skip Navigation LinksCBE HomeProgramsSupports for StudentsIndigenous Education (K-12)

 Self-Declaration

-Alberta Education First Nations, Métis or Inuit Self-Identification.
+In addition to supports provided for all students, the CBE provides enhanced supports for First Nations, Métis and Inuit students who have self-identified their status through the Alberta Education First Nations, Métis or Inuit Self-Identification.
 First Nations, Métis and Inuit students can voluntarily self-declare their Indigenous ancestry upon registration into the CBE on the student registration form or the annual verification form.
 This identification will carry forward each year until such time as parents request it to be removed.
-For more information, see
+For more information, see Alberta Education Aboriginal Student Self-Declaration Information for Parents and Guardians.

-How do I learn more about Indigenous Education?
+How Do I Learn More About Indigenous Education?

-IndigenousEducation@cbe.ab.ca.
+To learn more about Indigenous Education in the CBE, email IndigenousEducation@cbe.ab.ca.
 This email account is monitored weekly with a reply time of 2-3 work days.

 If you are a parent and want to discuss your child’s learning needs, including how to access support from the Indigenous Education Team, please contact your child’s teacher or school principal.